TZstatsADS/Fall2020-Project4-group8/README.md

 Tianle Zhu: implemented the inverse propensity weighting algorithm with Xinying Feng and wrote the explanation of IPW in the main file, the report, and PowerPoint.

-Mina Jiang: participated in the debugging of the implementation of stratification algorithm; wrote explanation of the stratification algorithm in the report; completed slides on evaluation and stratification part in the PowerPoint; wrote README file in the GitHub repository.
+Mina Jiang: participated in the debugging of the implementation of stratification algorithm; wrote explanation of the stratification algorithm in the report; completed slides on explaining the stratification algorithm and overall algorithm evaluation in the PowerPoint; wrote README file in the GitHub repository.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.